This blog post was originally posted on January 22, 2015, and was updated on October 5, 2020.

 - La Pubilla is a neighborhood classic, serving what many consider to be the best lunch in Barcelona.

 - Can Tosca, a family-run favorite, is one of our favorite spots to stop for a glass of cava and a botifarra sandwich—like we do on our Gracia Neighborhood Food Tour!

 - Looking for something more on the upscale side?
 Look no further than Roig Robí for fine dining with plenty of Catalan flair.

 With its stunning architecture and beautiful, tree-lined boulevards, Barcelona’s Eixample District is elegant, classic and a must for hungry foodies.
 Head to the charming pedestrian street Enric Granados for a concentrated dose of Barcelona’s classier side.

-We love Bardot (Carrer Enric Granados, 147) for its tranquil interior terrace, meticulous tapas and gin-tonics.
-On the other end, Brunch and Cake (Carrer Enric Granados, 19) is a New York style cafe that gets Barcelona on the map for good brunch!
+- We love Brunch and Cake, a New York-style cafe that gets Barcelona on the map for good brunch!

-Seafood fans prepare.
-There are fantastic seafood restaurants all over Barcelona, but head to the old fishermen’s neighborhood of Barceloneta to get that true salty flavor of the city.
-Find hole-in-the-wall fried fish joints to no-frill tapas bars filled with regulars.
-Furthermore, it’s the perfect area to immerse yourself in Barcelona’s authentic, maritime past.
+There are fantastic seafood restaurants all over Barcelona, but head to the old fishermen’s neighborhood of Barceloneta to get the true flavor of the city.
+Here, you’ll find hole-in-the-wall fried fish joints and no-frills tapas bars filled with local regulars, and it’s the perfect area to immerse yourself in Barcelona’s maritime past.